 Lauren Sullivan, D.O.

 Dr. Lauren Sullivan graduated medical school from the Chicago College of Osteopathic Medicine and completed her residency at John H. Stroger Jr. Hospital of Cook County and Rush University Medical Center in the Primary Care Internal Medicine Program in 2015.
-Following residency, she joined MacNeal as chief resident in 2015, continued on as a core faculty member, and it is here that she found graduate medical education to be her professional calling.
+Following residency, she joined MacNeal as chief resident in 2015, continued on as a Core Faculty member and Associate Program Director, and it is here that she found graduate medical education to be her professional calling.

-Dr. Sullivan has advocated for our residents and the program with hospital administration, and she has contributed to the establishment of the primary care rotations and leading the chief residents in their roles.
+Dr. Sullivan has advocated for our residents and the program with hospital administration, and she has contributed to the establishment of the 4+2 curriculum, development of the ambulatory rotations, and leading the chief residents in their roles.
 She was integral in launching our new IMS admitting system, and is passionate about teaching outpatient internal medicine.
-Dr. Sullivan has led nursing-resident collaboration efforts with the NRCPC, actively worked on the Schwartz Rounds Committee, and contributes weekly to resident learning on Monday and Wednesday Resident Reports.
+Dr. Sullivan has led nursing-resident collaboration efforts with the NRCPC, actively worked on the Schwartz Rounds Committee, and contributes weekly to the MedTalks teaching sessions.

 Melissa Arredondo, M.D.